Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - Mobile app for on-the-go deal sourcing

-When I tested PitchBook's Excel integration, I was able to pull comp tables for 15 SaaS companies in under two minutes — something that took me an afternoon of copy-pasting from Crunchbase.
-The data accuracy difference is noticeable: on three Series B deals I cross-referenced, PitchBook's valuations matched the actual term sheets I had access to, while Crunchbase was off by 15–40%.
+When I tested PitchBook's Excel integration, I pulled comp tables for 15 SaaS companies in under two minutes — something that took me an afternoon of copy-pasting from Crunchbase.
+The data accuracy difference is stark: on three Series B deals I cross-referenced, PitchBook's valuations matched the actual term sheets I had access to, while Crunchbase was off by 15-40%.

 Limitations: